-- 5. Visit the student teaching site during the quarter for: - a) an introductory meeting during week one (see items 2 & 4a above) - b) a minimum of 4 full lesson observations followed by post conference debriefing with the Teacher Candidate and, as necessary, with the Cooperating Teacher-Mentor (see items 4b & 4c above) - c) two evaluation meetings: mid-term & final (see item 4d above) - 6.
-Conduct weekly field seminars with assigned Teacher Candidates. - 7.
-Meet with all College Faculty supervisors in regular faculty seminars. - 8.
-Forward to the MiT Director each Teacher Candidate's Positive Impact on Student Learning Project evaluation rubrics for MiT Program archives which include scores for each section of the rubric and a holistic score for the entire project. - 9.
-Provide to the designated Program Secretary at the conclusion of the Student Teaching assignment an official narrative evaluation for each student teacher. - 10.
-Complete a "State of Washington Performance-Based Pedagogy Assessment" rubric for each teacher candidate (this must be done a minimum of two times by the completion of both student teaching experiences). - 11.
-Submit an "End of the Quarter Rubric Rating Form" (based on the MiT Student Teaching Rubric) and the "Student Teaching Evaluation Form" (with signatures documenting completion of student teaching) for each student teacher to the Education Field Experience Officer. - 12.
+- 9. Carefully follow the procedure for withdrawing a Candidate should the need arise (page 22). - 10.
+Forward to the MiT Director each Teacher Candidate's Positive Impact on Student Learning Project evaluation rubrics for MiT Program archives, which include scores for each section of the rubric and a holistic score for the entire project. - 11.
+Provide to the designated Program Secretary at the conclusion of the Student Teaching assignment an official narrative evaluation for each student teacher. - 12.
+Participate in training to score Teacher Performance Assessments and score assigned assessments in a timely way. - 13.
+Submit an "End of the Quarter Rubric Rating Form" (based on the MiT Student Teaching Rubric) and the "Student Teaching Evaluation Form" (with signatures documenting completion of student teaching) for each teacher candidate to the Education Field Experience Officer. - 14.
 Ensure that each candidate has completed the Standard V Survey at the end of fall and spring quarters and the End of Program Survey at the end of spring quarter before submitting the evaluation.